EthanNetwork/HOME-LAB-COLLAPSED-CORE-NETWORK-/README.md

 ## Overview

 This repository contains the running configurations for a home lab built to simulate a scaled-down enterprise LAN.
 The lab demonstrates routing redundancy, Layer 2 security hardening, management plane segmentation, and OSPF with MD5 authentication across a five-device topology.
+This lab utilizes fully real metal appliances, no sims were used in it's creation.

 All device configurations are provided as exported running-config text files.